Ninjago: Possession

 Possession is the fifth season of the animated television series Ninjago: Masters of Spinjitzu (titled Ninjago from the eleventh season onward).
 The series was created by Michael Hegner and Tommy Andreasen.
-The season aired from 29 June to 10 July 2015, following the fourth season titled Tournament of Elements.
+The season aired from June 29 to July 10, 2015, following the fourth season titled Tournament of Elements.
 It is succeeded by the sixth season, titled Skybound.

 The season introduces the ghost of Morro as the main season antagonist, who possesses the central character Lloyd Garmadon.
-Possession is the first season to include the character of Nya in the ninja team as the Elemental Master of Water.
+Possession is the first season to include the character of Nya in the ninja team as the Light Blue Ninja and Elemental Master of Water.
 It also introduces Airjitzu, a new ability that is shown to be similar to the show's fictional martial art of Spinjitzu, but allows the ninja characters to levitate off the ground.